elprl/JSONResumeSwift/README.md

-# JSON CV iOS / iPadOS App
+# JSON Resume Swift iOS / iPadOS App

 An app to show a standardised CV from the open-source JSON Resume project - https://github.com/jsonresume.